 The hoist should stop immediately.

-If the hoist does not stop immediately, this indicates the hoist is out of phase.
-Stop operating both switches and CORRECT THE PROBLEM BEFORE THE HOIST IS OPERATED.
+If the hoist does not stop immediately when the overspeed brake test button is pushed, this indicates the motor is out of phase.
+Stop pushing all three buttons and CORRECT THE PROBLEM before the hoist is put in service.